Mobidelio/.github/profile/README.md

 **We help IT leaders get the most out of Apple — at scale.**

-Mobidelio is an IT services and consulting firm specializing in enterprise Apple environments across Latin America.
-We work alongside IT teams to deploy, manage, and secure Mac, iPad, and iPhone fleets, integrating with the Microsoft and security platforms organizations already run.
+Mobidelio is an IT services and consulting firm specializing in enterprise Apple environments, serving clients across Latin America and worldwide.
+We work alongside IT teams to deploy, manage, and secure Mac, iPad, and iPhone fleets within complex, cross-platform environments, integrating with the identity, security, and management platforms organizations already run.

 ---